gwoosoft/gwoosoft/README.md

 ### About me
-- 🧑🏻‍💼 Previously I studied finance/accounting and worked in finance/accounting industry.
-- 🧑🏻‍💻 I graduated from New York University for Master in Computer Science.
-- 🔭 I’m currently working on Full Stack Project.
+- 🔭 I’m currently working on multiple Apps in Apple Store.
 - 👯 I’m looking to collaborate on any backend open source project